pyupio/safety-db/README.md

 [![safety](https://raw.githubusercontent.com/pyupio/safety-db/master/safety-db.png)](https://pyup.io/safety/)

-## What is this?
+## What is Safety DB?

-This is an effort to collect all known security vulnerabilities in Python packages and make them available to consume for humans and automated tools.

-The data is collected by filtering CVEs and changelogs for certain keywords and then manually reviewing them.
-Take a look at [previous pull requests](https://github.com/pyupio/safety-db/pulls) to see how that looks like.
+Safety DB is a database of known security vulnerabilities in Python packages.
+The data is made available by [pyup.io](https://pyup.io/) and synced with this repository once per month.
+Most of the entries are found by filtering CVEs and changelogs for certain keywords and then manually reviewing them.

+## Tools

+- [Safety CI](https://pyup.io/safety/ci/) is a deep GitHub integration that's available on pyup.io.
+It checks your commits and Pull Requests.
+- [Safety](https://pyup.io/safety/) is a command line tool that checks virtualenvironments and requirement files either locally or on a CI server.
+- [Safety Django](https://pyup.io/safety/django/) is a package for Django that warns you in the admin area if your installed Django release is insecure.
+- [Safety Bar](https://github.com/pyupio/safety-bar) (alpha) is a macOS menubar application.
+- A [pre-commit hook](https://github.com/Lucas-C/pre-commit-hooks-safety) by Lucas Cimon.
+- *your tool?*

 ## What is this not?

 This is not a hall of shame, or a list of packages to avoid.
 The package maintainers show a great responsibility by documenting and fixing security issues in such a way that they can be listed here.
 That's extremely valuable when considering using a package in production.

-## Tools

-- [pyup.io](https://pyup.io) shows installed packages and can send you pull requests if one of your dependencies receives a security fix.
-- [safety](https://github.com/pyupio/safety) checks your installed dependencies for known security vulnerabilities.
-- [safety-django](https://github.com/pyupio/safety-django) warns you in the admin area if you have insecure dependencies installed.
-- A [Twitter Bot](https://twitter.com/python_safety) that tweets about what's added to the DB.
-- A [pre-commit hook](https://github.com/Lucas-C/pre-commit-hooks-safety) by Lucas Cimon.
-- *your tool?*

 ## Using this data